 The entrepreneurship, more than a passing fad

-There is a londonian interim agency who says that 50% of the under-30 year olds want to leave the company where they work.
-This agency offers jobs which bring a feeling of gratitude for those who apply, but it also helps the young talents to undertake.
-We often talk about entrepreneurship, which seems to be a trend, a solution to the crisis, but the willingness to undertake is a significant possibility that the digitalization accelerates too.
-There is a study of Telefonica about the Y generation which says that 1 young person out of 10 in Spain, in europe or in the USA could turn to entrepreneurship in the 10 next years.
-However, in several countries such as Colombia, only 1 young person out of 4 will undertake in these 10 next years, which shows the changes in vision that there may have been in the most developed economies.
+A study from Telefonica about the Y generation states that 1 young person out of 10 in Spain, in Europe, or in the USA, could turn to entrepreneurship in the 10 next years.
+However, in several countries such as Colombia, only 1 young person out of 4 will undertake in these 10 next years.
+This shows the changes in vision that there may have been in the most developed economies.

 Give a meaning to your job

-This transformation in the ambition of our young talents shows us that they want to give meaning to their job, the new technologies giving us new possibilities of companies creation.
-Indeed, they facilitate the access to the work market which is drastically changing.
-For your information, 53 millions of Americans, are auto-entrepreneurs (freelancers), 34% of the American workforce is independant.
-According to the previsions, by 2020, it will be true for half the American workers.
-The world is changing and the digital start-ups, the entrepreneurship, the freelancers (independants) are making the work market evolve.
-The companies which want to survive will have to eliminate the autoritary management, by reducing the intermediates and by adopting the principles of self-management and/or of collaboration.
+This transformation in the ambition of our young talents shows us that they want to give meaning to their job.
+The new technologies give us new possibilities to start a project.
+Indeed, they facilitate the access to the labour market which is drastically evolving.
+For your information, 53 millions of Americans are auto-entrepreneurs (freelancers), 34% of the American workforce is self-employed.
+According to the previsions, by 2020, it will be true for half of the American workers.
+The world is moving and the digital start-ups, the entrepreneurship, the freelancers are making things happen.
+The companies that want to survive have to eliminate the authoritarian management.
+They need to reduce the intermediates and adopt the principles of self-management and/or collaboration.

 What is self-management ?